covidclinical/website/_plots/paper-01/release-2020-04-11/dailycounts.md

         - vega/plot_daily-count_cumulative-daily-counts-by-country.json
 ---

-The plots on this page display positive cases, new deaths, ICU admissions over time by country.
+The plots on this page display positive cases and new deaths over time by country.

 ### How to use